-Budgeted surpluses on the revenue budget have been allocated to this reserve, as well as a budgeted contribution in 2020/21.
+Budgeted surpluses on the revenue budget have been allocated to this reserve, as well as budgeted contributions where required.

-The Authority is not yet in a position where borrowing is required; this decision will be taken in consultation with our Treasury Services provider.
-Calculations of the minimum revenue provision will be undertaken in the most opportune way for the revenue budget, based on the assets purchased and their useful lives.
+The Authority is now in a position where borrowing is required; the timing of this will be decided in consultation with our Treasury Services provider.
+It has been determined that calculations of the minimum revenue provision are most efficient when based on the Telford scheme, due to its 40-year asset life.
+Therefore, some of this reserve will fund the capital programme as a whole, with borrowing costs based on the Telford project.